circlefin/malachite/README.md

 ## About

 Malachite is a Byzantine-fault tolerant (BFT) consensus library implemented in Rust.
 The goal is to enable developers to decentralize whatever the future may bring—sequencers, social networks, Layer 1s, etc.

-Bundled with Malachite comes a state-of-the-art library implementing the Tendermint consensus algorithm.
+Bundled with Malachite comes a state-of-the-art implementation of the Tendermint consensus algorithm.
 Tendermint is a BFT consensus algorithm that is [optimistically responsive][responsive] and therefore exhibits high-performance.
 Additionally, this algorithm found adoption in many decentralized systems through its implementation in Go as part of [CometBFT](https://github.com/cometbft/cometbft/).
 CometBFT has been battle-tested for years, and many of the lessons and experiences of maintaining CometBFT inspired key [design decisions][announcement] that we took in Malachite.